0xPanic/Writeups/utctf2020/README.md

 This gives us a static page, which is basically a dead end.
 Let's try using sqlmap to try and get something more out of the database.

-To do this we intercept the login request in burpsuite and save it to a file
+To do this we intercept the login request in burpsuite and save it to a file called post.txt

 ![Login](/utctf2020/img/sqli3.png)